Tripura Medical College & Dr. B.R. Ambedkar Memorial Teaching Hospital: History

 The college was established in 2005 by the Government of Tripura and Global Educational Net (GENET) in a Public-Private Partnership, the first venture of its kind in India.
-But it received its first MCI permission for admission of students into M.B.B.S. course in 2006.
+But it received its first NMC permission for admission of students into M.B.B.S. course in 2006.
 However, during the month of April–May 2009, due to some reasons the GENET expressed their inability to run the institution any further.
 At that time 200 students were pursuing the M.B.B.S course from there.
 So, the Government of Tripura decided to run the college through a society and registered a society in the name and style of " Society for Tripura Medical College" on 23 May 2009.

 Campus

 The college is spread over an area of 31 acres (approx.).
 The college has a 600-bed hospital with various facilities like NICU, PICU, ICU, ICCU, and Burn Unit, Blood-bank.
 It has a 24-hour emergency service.
 The academic building is complete with all the Pre-clinical and Para-clinical departments with well-equipped laboratory and departmental museums and the Principals Office and the Central Library.
 There are many other buildings coming up in the campus like the new OPD block with all modern facilities and expectedly the first of its kind in North-east India, the auditorium building is noteworthy.